OMG!!! An Unsubscriber from my Email Marketing List!

 I wish I had a dollar for every time a new client, friend, business associate or online newbie came up to me screaming those words.
 “OMG!
 I just got an unsubscriber from my email marketing list”.
 What will I do?

-My answer, while it might seem a little mean, is “Awesome!”
+While it might seem a little mean, my answer is “Awesome!”

 This answer admittedly has gotten me into trouble more than once.
 But, after I calm the person down enough to see what I mean, they usually come around.